Pink Floyd: The Ultimate Guide to History, Albums, and Hidden Meanings – SlaveToMusic

 Recurring themes

-• Alienation: walls between people, public masks, private collapse.
+• Alienation: walls between people, emotional withdrawal, public masks, and private collapse.

-• Power and money: systems that shape behavior and values.
+• Power and money: systems that reward greed, deform values, and reduce people to roles.

 Deep Dives and Song Analyses on SlaveToMusic